mark-vong/disaster-recovery/LabGuide100.md

 ### Destroy
  If you want to delete the infrastructure.
-    First navigate to OCI Console and terminate the Standby database and once the termination is successful then resource manager can be used to destroy the environment.
+    First navigate to OCI Console and terminate the DR database and once the termination is successful then resource manager can be used to destroy the environment.
 1. Select destroy from the dropdown menu.
 ![](./screenshots/100screenshots/resource-manager-files/ResourceManager-Destroy.PNG)